pandas-dev/pandas/doc/source/user_guide/indexing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :ref:`Copy-on-Write <copy_on_write>` is the new default with pandas 3.0.
 This means than chained indexing will never work.
-As a consequence,
-the ``SettingWithCopyWarning`` is not necessary anymore.
 See :ref:`this section <copy_on_write_chained_assignment>`
 for more context.